 Mehitabel’s Evil Stepmother : Joan Braybrooke Penney

 Joan Braybrooke, one of the main characters in “The Shadow of Salem: The Redemption of Mehitabel Braybrooke, had every reason to be angry.
-Her husband, Richard Braybrooke, and their indentured servant were accused of fornication in 1652 by the courts of Ipswich, Massachusetts.
+Her husband, Richard Braybrooke, and their indentured servant were accused of fornication in 1652 by the courts in Ipswich, Massachusetts.
 After being whipped and fined, Richard fulfilled the next part of his sentence: he was to raise his infant daughter Mehitabel in the Braybrooke home.

 It was also a historical fact that Joan held Mehitabel in contempt throughout her childhood.
-The Braybrooke’s neighbors attributed their opinions of Mehitabel to their conversations with her stepmother Joan.
+The Braybrooke’s neighbors attributed their opinions of sixteen-year-old Mehitabel to their conversations with her stepmother Joan.
 The actual court records quote them to describe Mehitabel as “unchaste and spiteful, and as a liar and a thief.”

 How tragic that Mehitabel would be the only child in the Braybrooke household.
 Joan Braybrooke was a barren woman; a situation considered a sign of God’s disfavor in the Puritan culture.